 - You can also use a combination of dark leafy greens in this recipe.
 Try half spinach and half kale, mustard greens, or Swiss chard as another option.
 Those other greens are more bitter and will change the general flavor of this curry.
-This is simply a matter of personal preference.
+Fenugreek leaves are also quite traditional to include.
+The combination of greens is simply a matter of personal preference.

 - If using frozen spinach instead of fresh use about 3 ⅓ ounces of the frozen spinach (or about ⅓ of the 10-ounce package) to get the equivalent of 8 ounces fresh spinach.
 Thaw and squeeze it thoroughly of excess liquid.
 You can skip the step of wilting the spinach in the spice sauce, and just transfer the spice sauce and thawed frozen spinach to the blender together and proceed as directed.

 - This recipe uses kosher salt (aka cooking salt, kitchen salt, coarse salt outside of the US), preferably Diamond Crystal brand which has larger flakes.
 If you are using table salt or a fine (less coarse) kosher salt, scale down the salt and add more later if needed.